-Franklian Psychology: Logotherapy for Clinical Practice is approved by the American Psychological Association for 30 hours of Continuing Education Credits (CEU)
+Logotherapy: Logotherapy for Clinical Practice is approved by the American Psychological Association for 30 hours of Continuing Education Credits (CEU)

 Upon payment processed by the Institute you will receive correspondence from the Educational Coordinator with your assigned faculty member and further instructions.